Film Development Fund names ten new grantees from Tanzania and Uganda | DW AKADEMIE | DW | 21.01.2022

 Film Development Fund names ten new grantees from Tanzania and Uganda

-Ten filmmakers, five from Tanzania, five from Uganda, will receive funding plus one year of training and mentorship as part of a project supported by the German Federal Ministry for Economic Cooperation and Development.
+Ten filmmakers, five from Tanzania and five from Uganda, will receive funding and a year of training and mentorship as part of a project supported by the German Federal Ministry for Economic Cooperation and Development.

 Two juries of film experts evaluated over 100 applications and have now named ten new Film Fund grantees for Tanzania and Uganda.
-The grantees named – along with their film projects – are:
+The grantees and their film projects are:

 DW Akademie Film Development Fund Stipendiaten Tansania 2022